Best Stop Loss Order Strategy for Transacting

 Best Stop Loss Order Strategy

 The technique of setting stop loss orders that you choose will significantly depend on what type of trader you are.
-Most oftenly used method to determine where to set stop loss orders is - resistance & support areas.
-These support and resistance zones give good points for setting these stoploss order orders as they are most reliable levels to set stoploss orders, because the support & resistance levels won't be tested many times.
+Most oftenly used method to identify where to set stop loss orders is - resistance & support areas.
+These support and resistance zones give good points for setting these stoploss orders as they are most reliable levels to set stoploss orders, because the support & resistance levels won't be tested many times.

 Stop Loss Example